Practice Areas

 Accomplishments in Appeals:

-• Superior Court reversal of trial court denial of dismissal at preliminary objection stage for expansion of express easement by necessity
+• Achieved a Superior Court reversal of a trial court’s denial of dismissal at the preliminary objection stage in a matter involving the expansion of an express easement by necessity.

-• RV and VK, and MR admitted to the Court of Appeals for the Third Circuit
+• Our attorneys have been admitted to practice, and have argued, before the U.S. Court of Appeals for the Third Circuit.

-• All attorneys admitted to the Supreme Court of PA
+• All attorneys are admitted to practice before the Supreme Court of Pennsylvania.

-• MR appeal experience in criminal matters and civil rights
+• Our attorneys have appellate experience in criminal matters as well as civil rights cases.

 FAQ: